Hostile Takeover

 But not all of the drones this far back in the factory were defenseless.
 Barrels pointed her way as soon as she was spotted.
 A symphony gunshots filled the air, her movement through the air serving the role of the conductor.

-The players at the back of the symphony hit louder notes than expected.
+Then the players at the back of the symphony hit louder notes than expected.
 Guns the size of worker drones, installed and mounted rather than wielded.

 Turrets?